Tom Hiddleston: Early life

 Hiddleston was raised in Wimbledon in his early years, and later moved to a village near Oxford.
 He began boarding at Windlesham House School at age seven, moving to the Dragon School in Oxford a year later.
 His parents divorced when he was twelve.
-Regarding his parents' divorce, he said, "I like to think it made me more compassionate in my understanding of human frailty."

-At age thirteen, Hiddleston started at Eton College, again as a boarder.
-He continued on to Pembroke College at the University of Cambridge, where he earned a double first in Classics.
+At age thirteen, Hiddleston started boarding at Eton College.
+He continued on to Pembroke College at the University of Cambridge, where he earned a double first honours degree in Classics.
 During his second term at Cambridge, he was seen in a production of A Streetcar Named Desire by talent agent Lorraine Hamilton of Hamilton Hodell.
-He proceeded to study acting at the Royal Academy of Dramatic Art, from which he graduated in 2005.
+In 2005, he graduated from the Royal Academy of Dramatic Art with a Bachelor of Arts honours degree in acting.

 Career

 Early work (2001–2010)

 While still doing student plays, Hiddleston began appearing on television, landing parts in Stephen Whittaker's adaptation of Nicholas Nickleby (2001) for ITV, the BBC/HBO co-production Conspiracy (2001), and as Randolph Churchill, the son of Winston Churchill, in the BBC/HBO drama The Gathering Storm (2002).

 Upon graduating from RADA, Hiddleston was cast in his first film role, playing Oakley in Joanna Hogg's first feature film, Unrelated (2006).
 His sister Emma also appeared in the film as Badge.
 Casting director, Lucy Bevan, who cast him in the film said "there was just a fantastic confidence about him".
 Hiddleston had leading roles in Declan Donnellan's company Cheek by Jowl's productions The Changeling (2006), and Cymbeline (2007).
 For the latter he won the Laurence Olivier Award for Best Newcomer in a Play.
 His Donmar Warehouse credits include Cassio in Michael Grandage's production of Shakespeare's Othello (2008) alongside Chiwetel Ejiofor and Ewan McGregor, and Lvov in the West End revival of Chekhov's Ivanov (2008) with Kenneth Branagh.

 Hiddleston was the voiceover for BBC's documentary on the Galapagos Island in 2006.
-He also narrated the audiobook The Red Necklace by Sally Gardner in 2007, Hiddleston played the leading role of Edward in Hogg's second feature, Archipelago (2010).
-His TV credits include Magnus Martinsson in the BBC detective drama Wallander (2008), Bill Hazledine in Suburban Shootout (2006), John Plumptre in the BBC costume drama TV film Miss Austen Regrets (2008) and William Buxton in the BBC drama series Return to Cranford (2009).
+He also narrated the audiobook The Red Necklace by Sally Gardner in 2007, Hiddleston played the leading role of Edward in Hogg's second feature, Archipelago (2010), Martin Scorsese spoke about his experience watching Archipelago saying 'I couldn't stop watching it...
+I fell in love with it'.
+Hiddleston's TV credits include Magnus Martinsson in the BBC detective drama Wallander (2008), Bill Hazledine in Suburban Shootout (2006), John Plumptre in the BBC costume drama TV film Miss Austen Regrets (2008) and William Buxton in the BBC drama series Return to Cranford (2009).
 In 2007, he joined a list of British actors, including Kate Winslet and Orlando Bloom, to have guest starred in the long-running medical drama Casualty.